Skip to Content

 Referred to as a “gray divorce,” the factors and issues involved can be more complex given the longer duration of the marriage.
 Usually, this includes things like:

 • Alimony – Alimony (spousal support) can be a significant issue in gray divorces, especially if one spouse was financially dependent on the other during the marriage.
+Not all couples in their 60s will be retired.
+One partner may continue to work while one spouse may have been a stay-at-home parent and never started a career.
+Both spouses will need to receive a fair share of weekly income so they can maintain a similar lifestyle to what they are used to.
 Florida recognizes various types of alimony, and the court may award it based on factors like the length of the marriage and the financial needs of both spouses.

 • Estate planning – Divorce can have significant implications for estate planning, including wills, trusts, and beneficiary designations.
 Older couples may need to revise their estate plans to reflect their changed circumstances.